 Aside from the good Moroccan food that is being served in Chez El Kabbaj, which is by far among the best and always packed, you will also love the fresh foie gras.
 This is definitely a good place to end your 2 days travel in Casablanca Morocco.

-The average person doesn’t need to think twice about getting out of town for a 48 hour travel adventure or a long weekend.
+The average person doesn’t need to think twice about getting out of town for a 48-hour travel adventure or a long weekend.
 The only thing stopping you dead in your tracks is finding cheap flights.
 Please visit our helpful posts on Booking Flights.
-Personally, I’m all about simplicity so I recommend Skyscanner, the the best way to search the best rates in flights.
+Personally, I’m all about simplicity so I recommend Skyscanner, the best way to search the best rates in flights.

-Using the latest travel apps, technology and gear, I take a city; see the sights, taste the food, smell the roses, hear the stories and feel the love.
+Using the latest travel apps, technology, and gear, I take a city; see the sights, taste the food, smell the roses, hear the stories and feel the love.
 All in 48 hours.
 Then, using videography & editing, photography and writing I retell and share those stories with my readers and viewers.
-I'm Christopher Rudder and welcome to Rudderless Travel.